You are here:

 Spraying with pesticide or other chemical treatment

 Before doing any boulevard tree work, residents must submit an application for review by City forestry staff.
-In most cases, a site inspection will be necessary.
-An inspection is performed to make sure that the work being done is suitable for the location.
-For example, staff would review a tree species proposed for boulevard planting to make sure that that species is appropriate for that site or would not interfere with street safety.
+In most cases, a site inspection will be needed.
+A site inspection is done to make sure that the proposed work is appropriate for the tree and/or the location.
+For example, staff would review a tree planting proposal to make sure that that species selected is appropriate for that site and would not interfere with nearby infrastructure or pedestrian/driver safety.

 Also, if a chemical treatment is proposed, the product and application method would be reviewed for personal and environmental safety.
 By ordinance, boulevard trees may not be treated by soil drenching -- only soil injection or trunk injection is allowed.